 Conversely, some coffee experts argue that letting naturally-processed coffees rest for a longer period of time is beneficial.

 Coffee that is roasted very dark loses freshness more rapidly.
 You know that shiny surface on espresso beans?
 That's oil.
 When it migrates to the outside of the bean, it will be exposed to air and can go rancid.

 For that reason, lighter roasts will have a longer shelf life, since the oils stay inside of the fresh coffee beans.

-The type of packaging used will have a significant impact on freshness and flavor, as well.
+So, “How to store coffee beans properly?” and “What is the best type of coffee storage” are the next questions at hand.
+The type of packaging used will have a significant impact on coffee freshness and flavor, as well.
 For example, if a coffee is stored in a dark-brown paper bag, it could rapidly lose its freshness.
 However, when using a nitrogen-flushed bag with a one-way valve, the freshness is extended considerably.
 Oxidation will usually not accelerate until you open the bag of coffee and allow air in.

 All combined, dense, high-altitude beans that have been stored well and packed in one-way valve bags are your best bet — these roasts are usually dropped well before the second crack, which again prolongs freshness.